|Date of Birth||18 May 1897 , Bisacquino, Sicily, Italy|

 |Birth Name||Francesco Rosario Capra|

 |Height||5' 7" (1.7 m)|

-The family boarded a Southern Pacific train for the trip to California, where Frank's older brother Benjamin was living.
+The family boarded a train for the trip to California, where Frank's older brother Benjamin was living.
 On their journey, they subsisted on bread and bananas, as their lack of English made it impossible for them to ask for any other kind of foodstuffs.
-On June 3, the Capra family arrived in Los Angeles, at the time, a small city of approximately 102,000 people.
-The family stayed with Capra's his older brother Benjamin, and on September 14, 1903, Frank began his schooling at the Castelar Elementary school.
+On June 3, the Capra family arrived at the Southern Pacific station in Los Angeles, at the time, a small city of approximately 102,000 people.
+The family stayed with Capra's older brother Benjamin, and on September 14, 1903, Frank began his schooling at the Castelar Elementary school.

 In 1909, he entered Los Angeles' Manual Arts High School.
 Capra made money selling newspapers in downtown L.A. after school and on Saturdays, sometimes working with his brother Tony.
 When sales were slow, Tony punched Frank to attract attention, which would attract a crowd and make Frank's papers sell quicker.
 Frank later became part of a two-man music combo, playing at various places in the red light district of L.A., including brothels, getting paid a dollar per night, performing the popular songs.
 He also worked as a janitor at the high school in the early mornings.
 It was at high school that he became interested in the theater, typically doing back-stage work such as lighting.

 Capra's family pressured him to drop out of school and go to work, but he refused, as he wanted to partake fully of the American Dream, and for that he needed an education.
 Capra later reminisced that his family "thought I was a bum.
 My mother would slap me around; she wanted me to quit school.
 My teachers would urge me to keep going....I was going to school because I had a fight on my hands that I wanted to win."